0xSoEasY/ROPemporium/README.md

 All binaries from ROPemporium website [https://ropemporium.com](https://ropemporium.com/), categorized by architecture, with custom flags and solving scripts.
 I actually solved all the challenges only in x86 and x64 but soon:tm: I'll touch to ARM and MIPS versions :grin:

-You can btw check my (french) blog were I will explain how I solved all the challenges in the differents architectures : [https://www.soeasy.re](https://www.soeasy.re) :smile:
+You can btw check my (french) blog were I will explain how I solved the challenges in the differents architectures : [https://www.soeasy.re](https://www.soeasy.re) :smile:

 <table>
   <thead>